| 423.1 Definitions. (a) Care label means a permanent label or tag, containing

 dry" means that a high, medium, or low temperature setting can

-(iii) Ironing.
+be used.] (iii) Ironing.
 Ironing must be mentioned on a label only if it will

 be needed on a regular basis to preserve the appearance of the product.